-A progressive tax is one that takes a higher percentage of income as income rises.
+A progressive tax18 is one that takes a higher percentage of income as income rises.
 The federal income tax is an example of a progressive tax.
-Table 15.1 "Federal Income Tax Brackets, 2007" shows federal income tax rates for various brackets of income for a family of four in 2007.
-Such a family paid no income tax at all if its income fell below \$24,300.
-At higher income levels, families faced a higher percentage tax rate.
-Any income over \$374,000, for example, was taxed at a rate of 35%.
-Whether or not to make the tax system more progressive was a major debating point during the U.S. presidential election of 2008.
+Table 15.1 "Federal Income Tax Brackets, 2011" shows federal income tax rates for various brackets of income for a married couple in 2011.
+As shown in the table, at higher income levels, couples faced a higher percentage tax rate.
+Any income over \$379,150, for example, was taxed at a rate of 35%.

-- 16. Principle that holds that people with more income should pay more taxes. - 17.
-A tax that takes a higher percentage of income as income falls. - 18.
-Tax that takes a fixed percentage of income, no matter what the level of income. - 19.
+- 15. Principle that holds that people with more income should pay more taxes. - 16.
+A tax that takes a higher percentage of income as income falls. - 17.
+Tax that takes a fixed percentage of income, no matter what the level of income. - 18.
 A tax that takes a higher percentage of income as income rises.